Strong and effective leadership during a crisis is key

-- If I adopt a decentralised work model, what sort of new liabilities or challenges will I have to face?
+- If I adopt a decentralised work model, what new liabilities or challenges will I have to face?

 - What changes do I need to make to management, employee training and communication policies to run a more distributed workforce?

 COVID-19 is forcing businesses to operate differently from what they know best.
-However, this can give businesses the opportunity to understand what they can do.
+However, this can allow businesses to understand what they can do.

-Shaping your current strategies can create a source of new value that can ultimately help you in emerging from unanticipated crises.
-Those that shape the future of their industry rather than adapt to it will emerge stronger than the rest.
-Organisations emerging from this crisis and shifting into the “future-proofing” stage will need to reinvent themselves; from identifying and solving new opportunities to aligning themselves with the future-shapers of their industry, or even becoming the nexus of the next ecosystem while their competitors focus on the crisis.
+Shaping your current strategies can create a source of new value that can ultimately help you emerge from unanticipated crises.
+Those who shape their industry’s future rather than adapt to it will emerge stronger than the rest.
+Organisations emerging from this crisis and shifting into the “future-proofing“ stage will need to reinvent themselves, from identifying and solving new opportunities to aligning themselves with the future-shapers of their industry or even becoming the nexus of the next ecosystem.
+At the same time, their competitors focus on the crisis.